sameerkhan7/Penn-State-Robotics-Club/Introduction.md

  - `OUTPUT` - Allows the Arduino to output either a 5V "HIGH" voltage or 0V "LOW" voltage
  - `INPUT_PULLUP` - Ignore [this](https://www.arduino.cc/en/Tutorial/DigitalPins) for now

-*Side Note: If you need to read a voltage value inbetween 0V and 5V like 3.3v use an analog pin*
+*Side Note: If you need to read a voltage value inbetween 0V and 5V use an [analog input](https://www.arduino.cc/en/Tutorial/AnalogInputPins) pin.*

 ```c
 digitalWrite(LED_PIN, HIGH);